+353-1-416-8900REST OF WORLD

 VYJUVEK (beremagene geperpavec): Krystal Biotech

-B-VEC is an non-invasive, topical, redosable gene therapy designed to deliver two copies of the COL7A1 gene when applied directly to DEB wounds.
-B-VEC was designed to treat DEB at the molecular level by providing the patient's skin cells the template to make normal COL7 protein, thereby addressing the fundamental disease-causing mechanism.
-VYJUVEK is the first-ever redosable gene therapy and the first and only medicine approved by the FDA for the treatment of DEB, both recessive and dominant, that can be administered by a healthcare professional in either a healthcare professional setting or in the home.
+B-VEC is a non-invasive, topical, redosable gene therapy designed to deliver two copies of the COL7A1 gene when applied directly to DEB wounds.
+In May 2023, VYJUVEK (beremagene geperpavec-svdt) was approved for treating patients 6 months of age or older with DEB.
+VYJUVEK is the first-ever redosable gene therapy and the first and only medicine approved by the FDA for treating DEB, both recessive and dominant; a healthcare professional can administer that in either a healthcare professional setting or in the home.

 Emerging Drug